Microsoft Authenticator app FAQ

 This article answers common questions about the Microsoft Authenticator app.
 If you don't see an answer to your question, go to the Microsoft Authenticator app forum.

 The Microsoft Authenticator app replaced the Azure Authenticator app, and is the recommended app when you use Azure Multi-Factor Authentication.
-The Microsoft Authenticator app is available for Android, iOS, and Windows Phone.
+The Microsoft Authenticator app is available for Android and iOS.

 Frequently asked questions

 |What data does the Authenticator store on my behalf and how can I delete it?||The Microsoft Authenticator app collects three types of information:

 |What are the codes in the app for?||When you open the Microsoft Authenticator app, you'll see your added accounts as tiles with a six- or eight-digit number for each.

 You'll use these codes as verification that you are who you say you are.
 After you sign in with your username and password, you'll type in the verification code that's in the same tile as your account.
 For example, if you're Alain signing in to your Contoso account, you'd use the verification code, 427303.

 |Why does the number next to the code keep counting down?||You might see a 30-second timer counting down next to your active verification code.
 This timer is so that you never sign in using the same code twice.
 Unlike a password, we don't want you to remember this number.
 The idea is that only someone with access to your phone knows your code.|

 |Why is my account tile gray?||Some organizations require the Microsoft Authenticator app to work with single sign-on and to protect organizational resources.
 In this situation, the account isn't used for two-step verification and shows up as gray or inactive.
 This type of account is frequently called a "broker" account.|